Cocaine and society: Levamisole

-Beginning in early 2003, South American cartels started adding levamisole to bulk cocaine before shipping it to the United States (Valentino and Fuentecilla 2005).

-Levamisole, commonly found in cocaine, enhances cocaine's effects in vivo, creating a stronger, synergistic impact.
-In the body, levamisole is converted into aminorex, a toxic substance with amphetamine-like stimulant effects and a long duration of action.
-Cocaine acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI), while aminorex is a serotonin–norepinephrine–dopamine releasing agent (SNDRA), which is similar in that it increases the levels of these neurotransmitters but does so by promoting their release rather than inhibiting their reuptake.
+In early 2003, South American cartels began adding levamisole to bulk cocaine before shipping it to the United States.
+Levamisole enhances cocaine's effects.
+In the body it is converted into aminorex, a toxic substance with amphetamine-like effects and a long duration of action.
+Cocaine acts as a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI); aminorex is a serotonin–norepinephrine–dopamine releasing agent (SNDRA), which increases the levels of these neurotransmitters by promoting their release rather than inhibiting their reuptake.

 Levamisole is on the World Health Organization's List of Essential Medicines as an intestinal anthelmintic, a class of antiparasitic drugs.
-After a typical prescribed dose of levamisole, only a small fraction is converted to aminorex, with maximum aminorex concentrations in urine being relatively low.
-In these controlled, therapeutic contexts, the amount of aminorex formed is much lower than doses historically associated with aminorex toxicity or abuse, or than the cumulative exposure seen with chronic use of levamisole-adulterated cocaine in individuals with cocaine dependence.

-Levamisole ranks as one of the most common cutting agents in illicit cocaine on a global scale.
-Between 2009 and 2016, data show that half to 70% of worldwide cocaine samples were contaminated with levamisole, matching the high rates seen in North America and Europe.
-Levamisole has increasingly been used as a cutting agent in cocaine sold around the globe with the highest incidence being in the United States.
-In 2008–2009, levamisole was found in 69% of cocaine samples seized by the Drug Enforcement Administration (DEA).
+It is one of the most common cutting agents in global illicit cocaine.
+Fifty to 70 percent of worldwide cocaine samples were contaminated with levamisole from 2009 to 2016, matching high rates in North America and Europe.
+Levamisole has increasingly been used globally as a cutting agent in cocaine, with the highest incidence in the United States; in 2008–2009, levamisole was found in 69 percent of cocaine samples seized by the Drug Enforcement Administration (DEA).
 In 2009, DEA findings showed that the average levamisole concentration in cocaine was approximately 10%.
-By April 2011, the DEA reported the adulterant was found in 82% of seizures.
-By October 2017, this figure had risen further, with the DEA reporting that 87% of seized and analyzed cocaine bricks in the United States contained levamisole, making it the most common adulterant in cocaine at that time.
+By April 2011, the DEA reported that the adulterant was found in 82 percent of seizures.
+The DEA reported that 87 percent of seized and analyzed cocaine bricks in the United States contained levamisole by October 2017, making it the most common adulterant in cocaine at that time.

 Local anesthetics

-Cocaine is sometimes cut with lidocaine, and procaine.
+Cocaine is sometimes cut with lidocaine and procaine.

 Opioids

-Fentanyl has been increasingly found in cocaine samples.
-In February 2022, 24 people in Argentina died after using cocaine laced with the fentanyl-analogue carfentanil.
+Fentanyl is increasingly found in cocaine samples.
+In February 2022, 24 people in Argentina died after using cocaine laced with the fentanyl analogue carfentanil.
 Nitazenes, a family of potent synthetic opioids, have also been detected.

 Counterfeit cocaine

-The 2014 Amsterdam drug deaths underscore the dangers of misidentified drugs, as two tourists died after using heroin sold as cocaine.

-In 2022, Canberra's government-backed CanTEST drug checking clinic found that 40% of substances brought in as "cocaine" contained no cocaine at all.
-Instead, these samples were often made up of benign fillers such as dimethyl sulfone, highlighting significant adulteration in the local cocaine market.
-The actual cocaine samples tested also had low purity, with none exceeding 27%.
+The 2014 Amsterdam drug deaths underscored the dangers of misidentified drugs when two tourists died after using heroin sold as cocaine.
+In 2022, Canberra's government-backed CanTEST drug-checking clinic found that 40 percent of substances brought in as "cocaine" contained no cocaine.
+The samples often consisted of benign fillers such as dimethyl sulfone, highlighting adulteration in the local cocaine market.
+The cocaine samples tested also had low purity, with none exceeding 27 percent.